 A software development life cycle (SDLC) is the conceptual framework describes all activities of a software development project from the planning stage to the maintenance stage.
-It is a process followed for a software project, within a software organization.
-It consists of a detailed plan describing how to develop, maintain, replace and alter or enhance specific software.
+It is a process for a software project, which a software organization mostly uses.
+In general, it consists of a detailed plan describing how to develop, maintain, replace and alter or enhance specific software.
 The life cycle defines a methodology for improving the quality of software and the overall development process.
-SDLC offers a number of steps for the efficient design and development of a software product.
-The following steps are included in the SDLC structure:
+In contrast to the process, SDLC offers a number of steps for the efficient design and development of a software product.
+The SDLC structure includes the following steps:

 - Requirement Gathering